Vietnam

 Holiday Inn Express Xiamen Lushan (厦门庐山智选假日酒店)

 The Holiday Inn Express Xiamen Lushan hotel was booked via internet at SGD 463.74 for four nights per standard room with daily breakfast.
-This 4-star hotel of 23-floors is located just steps away from the "Lianhua Intersection" metro station Exit 2 (left photo below).
-Its lobby is situated on ground floor, and has a spacious waiting area (right photo below).
+This 4-star hotel is located just steps away from the "Lianhua Intersection" metro station Exit 2.
+The building has 24-storeys (left photo below) and its lobby is situated on ground floor with a spacious waiting area (right photo below).

 Standard Room